 Putting it All Together

 Learning how to love yourself is a real possibility in your lifetime.
 Are you open to the possibility?
 Some people choose to go on the journey with the desire to fall in love with themselves and become happier.
 Others wait to be rescued, choose to feel victimized, blameful, or entitled throughout life.
-The moral of the story is: be kind to yourself, never stop looking for answers on how to improve your life circumstances and ask for help when and if you think you could benefit from it.
+The moral of the story is: be kind to yourself.
+Never stop looking for answers on how to improve your life circumstances.
+Ask for help when and if you think you could benefit from it.
 Love is the answer.